kbeigl/jeets-web/jeets-web-vaadin/Vaadin-README.md

 Project follow the Maven's [standard directory layout structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html):
 - Under the `srs/main/java` are located Application sources
    - `Application.java` is a runnable Java application class and a starting point
-   - `GreetService.java` is a  Spring service class
+   - `TraccarModel.java` is a Spring service class of the underlying Spring Traccar project
-   - `MainView.java` is a default view and entry point of the application
+   - `MainLayout.java` is a default view and entry point of the application
 - Under the `srs/test` are located test files
 - `src/main/resources` contains configuration files and static resources
 - The `frontend` directory in the root folder contains client-side dependencies and resource files